How to Treat Real Wood Worktop Surfaces: A Nutshell Guide

 If you choose to purchase worktops without any fabrication or finish, then you will need to apply the oil yourself before installation, and regularly thereafter.

 We recommend using Rustins Danish Oil for all worktop oiling and aftercare.
-We advise applying at least two – three coats on the top and bottom of the worktop, 4 coats on the edges and up to 6 coats on the end grain.
+We advise applying at least three coats on the top and bottom of the worktop, 4 coats on the edges and 6 coats on the end grain.
 You will need to leave up to 8 hours between coats for the oil to be fully absorbed into the surface.

 If regularly maintained, oiled worktops will look good for many years with a water-resistant finish.
-It is suggested that you regularly re-apply oil to the worktop during the first 6 weeks after worktop installation.
-After this period, you should then re-oil your worktop every 3 months to ensure the surface remains resilient and hydrophobic.
-To find out more about keeping worktops clean, read our How to Clean Wooden Worktops Nutshell Guide.
+It is suggested that you regularly re-apply oil to the worktop weekly during the first 6 weeks after worktop installation.
+After this period, you should then re-oil your worktop every month to ensure the surface remains resilient and hydrophobic.

-Danish oil is a mixture of polymerised linseed oil, varnish and drying agents, which combines to create a very hard-wearing and water-resistant finish.
-Rustins Danish Oil is recommended as it cures quickly and provides a satin food safe finish that is perfect for food preparation areas and utensils.
+Danish oil is a mixture of polymerised linseed oil, varnish and drying agents, which combine to create a very hard-wearing and water-resistant finish.
+Rustins Danish Oil is recommended as it cures quickly and provides a satin food-safe finish that is perfect for food preparation areas and utensils.

 As an alternative finish, worktops can be lacquered for a hard-wearing finish.
 Keep reading to find out more.